epfl-si/people2/README.md

 ¹ What about Windows®, you ask?...
 Are you sure you are a real developer?

+### Degubbing in production...
+TODO

+If you think you have fixed an error, deployed the fix in production and it still does not work, please make sure to invalidate all caches with `Rails.cache.clear` in a production console.

 ### Debugging / studying Gems
 You can view the code of a gem in your favorite `$EDITOR` with `gem open GEMNAME`.
 An easy way of debugging a gem is to monkey patch the relevant part of the Gem